tinue/synology-docker-services/INSTALL.md

 * Why do the docker commands require `sudo`?
   * On Linux systems, this can be avoided by adding the user to the `docker` group.
 On a Synology this does not work, unfortunately.
 * Can the development server be hacked?
   * Possibly: If someone gains access to the Docker socket, then this person is for all practical purposes a `root` user of the entire Synology.
-The images `Jenkins` and `Portainer` need access to the Docker socket to function.
+The image `Portainer` needs access to the Docker socket to function.
 In addition, `Portainer` runs as `root`.
-All of this combined means that if someone can hack `Jenkins` or `Portainer`, then this person has unlimited access to the Synology DiskStation.
+All of this combined means that if someone can hack `Portainer`, then this person has unlimited access to the Synology DiskStation.
 This is why this project is about a *private* development server, and not a public one.
-Operate the Synology behind a firewall only!
+Operate the Synology behind a firewall only snd do not enable any port forwarding to the Synology!
 * How can I reset my servers?
   * For a full reset, you have to delete all volumes.
 This can be done easily by shutting down like this: `sudo docker-compose down -v`.
   * For a partial reset, you can manually delete the matching volume.
 Use `sudo docker volume ls` to list the existing volumes.
 Then use `sudo docker volume rm [volumename]` to delete.
 For example, `sudo docker volume rm synologydevserver_jenkins_home` resets Jenkins.
 * Do I need Portainer?
   * No, you can instead use the GUI of the Synology Docker package.
-Just remove the "Portainer" part of the `docker-compose.yaml` file, and also remove the `depends-on` sections in the two other services.
+Just remove the "Portainer" part of the `docker-compose.yaml` file, and also remove the `depends-on` section.
 Strictly speaking, the `depends-on` is incorrect anyway.
-I just wanted Portainer to be up and running before the other packages start up.
+I just wanted Portainer to be up and running before any other packages start up.
 * How do I backup the data?
   * TODO: Provide an answer
 * How can I upgrade the packages?
-  * `sudo docker-compose down && sudo docker-compose pull && sudo docker-compose up -d`.
+  * `sudo sudo docker-compose pull && sudo docker-compose up -d`.
   * TODO: Automatic upgrades
-* What is this: `user: "1000:0"` in the Jenkins service description?
-  * Jenkins by default runs as `uid:gid` `1000:1000` (most docker packages simply run as `root`, or `0:0`).
-Unfortunately, this does not allow Jenkins to access the Docker socket of the Synology Docker daemon, only root can do this.
-The simplest workaround is to start Jenkins with a group-id of zero, or `root`.